 - a.
 The matters identified under Rule 27.9.3.1 as it applies to the Te Pūtahi Ladies Mile Zone; - b.
 The extent to which a development provides logical integration of infrastructure, including roading (including walking and cycling networks), parks and open spaces within the Sub Area and, where relevant, adjoining Sub-Areas taking into account the relevant matters in (c) below. - c.
-The extent to which: - i. the configuration of sites is suitable for future development: - (a) to accommodate development intended by the Zone, including the required residential densities in the relevant Precinct; - (b) that encourages integration with, and passive surveillance over, streets and public spaces; - (c) to enable sunlight access to future residential units; - (d) to ensure safe, legible and convenient pedestrian, cycling and vehicle access, including through limiting block lengths and provision for clear and unobstructed emergency - (e) that avoids the use of cul-de-sac roads or private ways unless these are short (less than 50m) or walking and cycling connections are provided to other streets; - (f) that encourages interaction with, and visual surveillance over, the State Highway through considering the future layout and orientation of adjacent sites and their likelihood to result in direct pedestrian link to the State Highway, or a road or private way, or the use of detailed façades and direct or gated access from a State Highwayfronting yard. - ii. the subdivision design provides for: - (a) development of reserves and public open spaces which are suitably located, sized and designed for the intended function; - (b) coordinated and appropriately designed and located infrastructure consistent with Council standards, including the provision of a contribution to the upgrade of existing infrastructure to accommodate future development where appropriate; - (c) the appropriate management of stormwater through a centralised, integrated management system for the TPLM Zone land north of SH6, through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater network within the Zone, taking into account the Guiding Principles for stormwater management in the TPLM Zone; - (d) the retention of mature existing vegetation, including those identified as "Existing
+The extent to which: - i. the configuration of sites is suitable for future development: - (a) to accommodate development intended by the Zone, including the development standards for built development and the required residential densities in the relevant Precinct: - (b) that encourages integration with, and passive surveillance over, streets and public spaces; - (c) to enable sunlight access to future residential units; - (d) to ensure safe, legible and convenient pedestrian, cycling and vehicle access, including through limiting block lengths and provision for clear and unobstructed emergency access; - (e) that avoids the use of cul-de-sac roads or private ways unless these are short (less than 50m) or walking and cycling connections are provided to other streets; - (f) that encourages interaction with, and visual surveillance over, the State Highway through considering the future layout and orientation of adjacent sites and their likelihood to result in direct pedestrian link to the State Highway, or a road or private way, or the use of detailed façades and direct or gated access from a State Highwayfronting vard. - ii. the subdivision design provides for: - (a) development of reserves and public open spaces which are suitably located, sized and designed for the intended function; - (b) coordinated and appropriately designed and located infrastructure consistent with Council standards, including the provision of a contribution to the upgrade of existing infrastructure to accommodate future development where appropriate; - (c) the appropriate management of stormwater through a centralised, integrated management system for the TPLM Zone land north of SH6, through water sensitive design and through the retention and treatment of stormwater, and integration with